 The piñon variant is generally distributed in the range of piñons in the southwestern United States.
 This is primarily southern California, Nevada, Utah and Colorado , with some also in southern Idaho and northeastern Arizona and northwestern New Mexico .
 In Colorado, it is restricted to the western side of the Continental Divide, although there are quite similar piñon-juniper stands on the east side .

-The Douglas-fir variant is mostly an issues in California and western Oregon, but the range extends north through western Washington into southern coastal British Columbia, including all of Vancouver Island .
+The Douglas-fir variant is mostly an issue in California and western Oregon, but the range extends north through western Washington into southern coastal British Columbia, including all of Vancouver Island .
 More recently it was found also scattered through the southern interior of British Columbia .
 It also occurs in eastern Oregon, northern Idaho and western Montana , and apparently in one known location each in the Front Range of Colorado and in New Mexico .

 The hard pine variant is most abundant in California and eastern Oregon, but it also occurs in southern Nevada, western Oregon, the northern Rocky Mountains in northern Idaho and Montana , extending north to south-central interior British Columbia [21, 26].